OpenPPL/ppl.pmx/model_zoo/baichuan/huggingface/README.md

 - `input_dir`: Location of model weights, containing multiple files ending in '.pth'.
 - `num_shards`: Number of shards to merge.
-- `output_dir`: Directory to write the merged PMX model.
+- `output_dir`: Directory to write the merged OPMX model.

 ## Testing Model